-A writing system, known as an orthography, uses written characters to represent the structure of a linguistic system.
+A writing system,^[282] known as an orthography, uses written characters to represent the structure of a linguistic system.
 If the character-to-sound rules are relatively simple and consistent (e.g., German, Spanish, Japanese hirigana), the orthography is said to be shallow; while if they are complex and inconsistent (e.g., English), it is said to be deep.
 A writing system is more than a set of characters and the sequences of them used to represent words; there are also the conventions adopted by its writers (e.g., direction of writing and some written abbreviations have no equivalent spoken form).

-Table 787.6: Number of people using particular types of writing system for the top 50 world languages in terms of number of speakers.
+Table 792.6: Number of people using particular types of writing system for the top 50 world languages in terms of number of speakers.
 Literacy rates from UNESCO based on typical countries for each language (e.g., China, Egypt, India, Spain).
-Adapted from Cook.[70]
+Adapted from Cook.^[72]

-Total languages out of 50 Speakers (millions) Readers (millions, based on illiteracy rates) Character-based systems- 8 (all Chinese) + Japanese 1,088 930 Syllabic systems- 13 (mostly in India) + Japanese, Korean 561 329 Consonantal systems- 4 (two Arabic) + Urdu, Persian 148 no figures available Alphabetic systems- 21 (worldwide) 1,572 1,232 basic source character set universal character name syntax ISO 646 grapheme phoneme 787
+Total languages out of 50 Speakers (millions) Readers (millions, based on illiteracy rates) Character-based systems- 8 (all Chinese) + Japanese 1,088 930 Syllabic systems- 13 (mostly in India) + Japanese, Korean 561 329 Consonantal systems- 4 (two Arabic) + Urdu, Persian 148 no figures available Alphabetic systems- 21 (worldwide) 1,572 1,232 basic source character set universal character name syntax extended characters ISO 646 grapheme phoneme 792 alphabetic.
+These writing systems contain a small set of letters.
+Sequences of one or more of these letters represent the basic spoken units of a word (this sequence of letters is known as a grapheme and the sound units it represents is a phoneme) or a complete word.
+One or more graphemes may be written in sequence to represent a spoken word.
+This writing system has two varieties: